51Degrees/documentation/src/info/faqs.md

 `Sec-CH-UA-Platform` = `"Windows"`
 `User-Agent` = `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:105.0) Gecko/20100101 Firefox/105.0`

-The result from the API will return Windows, but the version number will be unknown.
+The result from the API will return Windows, but the version number will be unknown; this is because the Sec-CH-UA-Platform-Version header has not been supplied.

-This is because the `Sec-CH-UA-Platform-Version` header has not been supplied, so when `Sec-CH-UA-Platform` is used in preference to `User Agent`, it doesn't have knowledge of any version information.
+Since UA-CH take precedence over the User Agent (in this case, when Sec-CH-UA-Platform is used in preference to User Agent), despite the User Agent containing version information, the result from the API will not return any version information.
+To combat this, we recommend supplying all the Sec-CH-UA headers you need.

-We do this because the version provided by User Agent is incorrect in some scenarios.
-Windows 11 will always appear as Windows 10 in the User Agent.
+We take this approach because the version provided by User Agent is incorrect in some scenarios.
+For example, Windows 11 will always appear as Windows 10 in the User Agent.

 In addition, as Google press ahead with [deprecating the data](https://www.chromium.org/updates/ua-reduction/) in parts of the User Agent, the values presented will become less reliable.
-Therefore, we believe that returning 'Windows unknown version' is better than returning 'Windows 10' when it may well not be Windows 10.
+Therefore, we believe that returning 'Windows unknown version' is better than returning 'Windows 10' when the user may not actually be using Windows 10.